Corporate Policies - Employee Code of Conduct

 - ensure the accuracy and integrity of information, reports and records that they create or control

-- andnot attempt to influence other employees to alter transaction information or to hide errors or losses
+- not attempt to influence other employees to alter transaction information or to hide errors or losses

 Employees must not engage in any external employment or activity (including directorships or positions of authority) outside the Group that could reasonably be expected to conflict with the interests of the Group or interfere with Group responsibilities.
 Employees must advise People & Culture on commencement of employment (or any time during employment at DEXUS) if they engage in any external employment or activity.

-People & Culture and Compliance, Risk & Governance will determine if such appointment gives rise to an actual or potential conflict of interest and how the conflict will be managed.
+People & Culture and Risk & Compliance will determine if such appointment gives rise to an actual or potential conflict of interest and how the conflict will be managed.

 Employees should refer to the Diversity Policy for further details.